Lateral Ankle Sprain: Why is it so recurrent?

-Once the pain and swelling are managed, gentle strengthening exercises and stretches would commence.
+Gentle strengthening exercises and stretches would commence once the pain and swelling are managed.
 This would normally start in the 2nd-week post-injury.
-Theraband exercises to strengthen the evertors and functional exercises like calf raises would be done to improve the strength of the ankle while calf stretches would prevent tightness of the calf muscles arising to the compensation mechanism which prevents the pain.
+Theraband exercises to strengthen the evertors and functional exercises like calf raises would be done to improve the strength of the ankle.
+Calf stretches would prevent tightness of the calf muscles arising to the compensation mechanism which prevents the pain.

 Proprioceptive training is also an integral part of the rehab at about this time.
-Balancing on 1 leg with eyes open and eyes closed are taught as home exercises4 while in the clinic, balancing on unstable surfaces (e.g. wobble board/rocker-board/dura-disc) will be done.
+Balancing on 1 leg with eyes open and eyes closed are taught as home exercises4.
+In the clinic, balancing on unstable surfaces (e.g. wobble board/rocker-board/dura-disc) will be done.
 Proprioceptive taping may also be done to speed up the recovery process [Figure 3].

 Progression of these exercises will go on until about the 4th week.
-In non-athletes, these exercises would be good enough for them to get discharged.
+These exercises would be good enough for non-athletes for them to get discharged.

 With athletes, sports specific rehab will need to be done and completed before they return to sports.
-Criteria for them to return to sports varies from sport to sport but a simple functional test to determine whether they are ready to return to sports will be either doing a triple hop test or a 8m hop test, where the results are compared between the injured ankle and the non-injured one.
+Criteria for them to return to sports varies from sport to sport.
+A simple functional test to determine whether they are ready to return to sports will be either doing a triple hop test or a 8m hop test, where the results are compared between the injured ankle and the non-injured one.

-Prevention of recurrent ankle sprains is possible.
-However, proper classification is required so that the appropriate management can be administered.
+Prevention of recurrent lateral ankle sprains is possible.
+However, proper classification is required.
+This is so that the appropriate management can be administered.